Colonoscopy: What You Need to Know

 - Screen for colorectal cancer

-- People who are in good health and with a life expectancy of more than 10 years should continue regular colorectal cancer screening through age 75.
+- Ages 45–75: People in good health with a life expectancy of more than 10 years should continue regular screening through age 75.

-- For people ages 76 through 85, the decision to be screened should be based on a person’s preferences, life expectancy, overall health, and prior screening history.
+- Ages 76–85: Screening decisions should be based on personal preferences, life expectancy, overall health, and prior screening history.

-- For screening, people are considered to be at average risk if they do not have:
+People are considered at average risk if they do not have:

 - A personal history of inflammatory bowel disease (ulcerative colitis or Crohn’s disease)

-- Anyone that does have any of the above items are considered at a higher risk and screenings may be more frequent as recommended by your doctor.
+Those with any of the above risk factors are considered higher risk and may need to begin screening earlier or undergo it more frequently, as recommended by their doctor.

-- Monitor individuals with a family history of colorectal cancer or polyps that may need to start regular screenings earlier.
+- Monitoring high-risk individuals: People with a family history of colorectal cancer or polyps, or with previous polyps or inflammatory bowel disease, may need more frequent screening.

 - Chronic diarrhea or constipation